zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: 10

 ### turningPowerNoRudder
-- Description: Set the base turning power of the steering wheel
+- Description: Set the base turning power of the steering wheel without a rudder
-- Default Value: 1
+- Default Value: 0.7

 ### turningPowerWithRudder
-- Description: Set the turning power with a rudder
+- Description: Set the turning power with a rudder prefab attached to the boat.
+This value overrides the turningPowerNoRudder config.
-- Default Value: 6
+- Default Value: 1

 ### slowAndReverseWithoutControls
 - Description: Vehicles do not require controls while in slow and reverse with a person on them